nstack/stackhut/docs/getting_started/tutorial_create.rst

     }

-Let's modify this to test our multiply function, and run it again,
+We can modify the ``test_request.json`` as follows to test our multiply function, and run it again,

 .. code-block:: json